 Plants > Cacti

-are still quite abundant, but there are also a number of smaller plants with much more limited distribution, such as sclerocactus
+are still quite abundant, while there are also a number of smaller plants with much more limited distribution, such as the sclerocactus

-The six cactus genera with the largest number of plants, and hence most likely to be encountered, are cereus
+The six cactus genera with the largest number of species, and hence most likely to be encountered, are cereus

 , New Mexico

 and related species are tall, often tree-like cacti, and only three are common in the Southwest: the saguaro